libp2p/js-libp2p/API.md

 Required keys in the `options` object:

 - `peerInfo`: instance of [PeerInfo][] that contains the [PeerId][], Keys and [multiaddrs][multiaddr] of the libp2p Node.
-- `modules.transport`: An array that must include at least 1 transport, such as [`libp2p-tcp`](https://github.com/libp2p/js-libp2p-tcp).
+- `modules.transport`: An array that must include at least 1 compliant transport.
+See [modules that implement the transport interface](https://github.com/libp2p/js-interfaces/tree/master/src/transport#modules-that-implement-the-interface).

 ## Libp2p Instance Methods